ddddwee1/TorchSUL/QuickStart.md

 ## Customize param initialization

-You may implement the init_params() method to customize the param initialization for specific model
+You may implement the init_params() method to customize the param initialization for the specific model

 ```python
 class SULModel(M.Model):